Clever/who-is-who/README.md

   - Returns info for a user with a slack handle of `:handle`
 - `/alias/aws/:username`
   - Returns info for a user with an AWS username of `:username`
+- `/alias/github/:username`
+  - Returns info for a user with a Github username of `:username`
 - `/list`
   - Returns info for all users